Job Tips for Campsite Couriers 11: The Moroccan Night Raiders

 Tip: Some customers are generous about leaving food.

 Apart from cooking oil of course because after the first couple of weeks we had enough to last all summer.
 I ended up using it on my bike chain to lubricate the links and the wheels.
-But one guy from Northern Ireland left almost a full bottle of brandy, another the remains of a bottle of Scotch Whisky.
-They went down a treat.
-Another good trick is to go around visiting at mealtimes and say hello to your customers.
-You'll often be invited to join them.

 The Dutch and Germans don't leave much food probably because they all drive overland unlike the Brits and Irish who usually fly over and have no room in their luggage for two gallons of virgin olive-oil or a king-size tub of liquid handwash.

 But our continental cousins usually leave the mobile-homes spotless, toenails aside.
 In fact you end up entering in trepidation that you might make it more dirty by your mere presence.
-In late July the campsite quickly became Little Amsterdam overnight as lines of cars with the distinctive yellow licence plates queued up to enter the campsite.

 Tip: Always take security precautions